davidthings/mocad/tutorial/tutorial.md

 ### Step 3

 Modules may also perform operations on graphics created beneath them.
-Just is just the same as ```translate( )```, for example, which operates on its children graphics.
+This is just the same as ```translate( )```, for example, which operates on its children graphics.

 Here we define a module called ```Encircle``` which does exactly what the ```for``` loop above